List of cryptids

 | Champ | Champy | Lake monster | Lake Champlain, North America | |

-| Cryptid Whales | Giglioli's Whale, Rhinoceros dolphin, High-finned sperm whale, Alula whale, Unidentified beaked whales | Sea animal | Pacific Ocean, Atlantic Ocean, Indian Ocean | |
+| Cryptid whales | Giglioli's Whale, Rhinoceros dolphin, High-finned sperm whale, Alula whale, Unidentified beaked whales | Sea animal | Pacific Ocean, Atlantic Ocean, Indian Ocean | |

 | Dobhar-chú | Water Hound, King Otter | Extra-large otter-like carnivorous aquatic mammal | Ireland | |

-| Gloucester sea serpent | Large serpent | Gloucester, Cape Ann | | |
+| Gloucester sea serpent | Large serpent | Gloucester, Massachusetts (Cape Ann), United States | | |

-| Iemisch | Iemisch Listai | Mix of a jaguar and otter | Patagonia | |
+| Iemisch | Iemisch Listai | Mix of a jaguar and otter | Patagonian region of Argentina | |

-| Igopogo | Kempenfelt Kelly | Lake monster | Lake Simcoe, Ontario (Canada) | |
+| Igopogo | Kempenfelt Kelly | Lake monster | Lake Simcoe, Ontario, Canada | |

 | Labynkyr Devil | Labynkyrsky Chert | Lake monster | Oymyakonsky Ulus, Sakha Republic, Russia | |